Nonparametric Causal Decomposition of Group Disparities: Estimands

 \subsubsection{Comparison with causal mediation analysis}

-CMA decomposes a total effect of an exposure on an outcome into components in terms of an intermediate variable (mediator).
+CMA decomposes a total effect of an exposure on an outcome into components in terms of an intermediate mediator.
+When CMA is used to understand a group disparity, our group variable is treated as the exposure, and our treatment variable becomes the mediator.
 The CMA literature is vast and contains many different decompositions \citep{vanderweele_explanation_2015}.
-We focus on a three-way CMA decomposition \citep{vanderweele_attributing_2014,vanderweele_unification_2014} that is useful for illustrating similarities and differences with our decomposition in equation (\ref{eqt1}):
+We focus on a three-way CMA decomposition \citep{vanderweele_attributing_2014,vanderweele_unification_2014} that is useful for illustrating similarities and differences with our decomposition (\ref{eqt1}):

 where $Y^g$ and $D^g$ are, respectively, the potential outcomes of $Y$ and $D$ when assigned group $g$, and $Y^{g,d}$ is the potential outcome of $Y$ when jointly assigned both group $g$ and treatment $d$.